 Prospective Students: Frequently Asked Questions

-Prerequisite course programs (hashlamot) are assigned by the graduate coordinator and must be approved by the University M.A.
+Prerequisite course programs (hashlamot) are assigned by the program coordinator and must be approved by the University M.A.
 Committee.
 Students doing prerequisite courses must normally earn a grade average of 85 in these courses in order to be accepted to the Department as a regular student in the M.A. program.

 The University assumes that it takes two years to finish an M.A. degree, but a third year is usually approved at the student's request.
 It is our experience that most of our students, as they are usually working while studying, do in fact take the full three years to finish.